lukesj07/ey-project-graph/README.md

    - `%Project Duration Completed`
    - `Service Category`
    - `Radar ID`

      Make sure the image file (`img.jpg`), the spreadsheet (`spreadsheet.xlsx`), and the main Python script (`main.py`) are all located in the same folder.

+2. **Customize the Radar Chart**: Adjust the parameters such as `IMG_WIDTH`, `IMG_HEIGHT`, and sector bounds within the script to fit your specific requirements.

-2. **Run the Script**
+3. **Run the Script**
    ```bash
    python main.py
    ```
-   NOTE: command varies, most of the time the file can just be double clicked to run
+   NOTE: command varies, most of the time the file can be double clicked to run

-3. **Customize the Radar Chart**: Adjust the parameters such as `IMG_WIDTH`, `IMG_HEIGHT`, and sector bounds within the script to fit your specific requirements.

 ## File Structure
 - `spreadsheet.xlsx`: The Excel file containing project data.